 Learn more how to prevent discrimination.
 Learn more about the acts that protect you against discrimination: the Civil Rights Act, the Disabilities Act, Black Lung Act, the Age Discrimination in Employment Act and the Lily Ledbetter Act.
+What can you do against sexual harassment?
 And know where to get help if you believe that you're discriminated at the work.